 Shide to the shimenawa

-Let me start by saying the image of lightening is purely my western interpretation of the shape and doesn’t reflect the true origin or meaning of the zigzag strips whatsoever.
+Let me start by saying the image of lightning is purely my western interpretation of the shape and doesn’t reflect the true origin or meaning of the zigzag strips whatsoever.
 The folded streamers are generally used in 3 ways, each with their own name:

 Shide or o-shide if you are being super polite, are hung over public shrines and above private altars.
 Shide are usually attached to a sacred rope—shimenawa.

 Harai gushi are when many strips are attached to a wand and waved by a Shinto priest to sweep away bad spirits.
-In Japan it is common for a new car, or building site to be purified this way.
+In Japan, it is common for a new car, or building site to be purified this way.

 Go-hei again involves attaching the paper strips to a rod but must be made by the priest.
 They are stood inside a Shinto shrine both as an offering to and representation of the deity being honoured.